H Street Bikeway: overview

 The project will create a two-way separated bikeway (also called a cycle-track) on H Street between 5th Street (the station) and 10th Street and 9th Street with existing bicycle facilities.

 I support the double-tracking of light rail in the segment between 5th Street and 7th Street.
 Single-track light rail segments create pinch points where one train may need to wait for another, slowing the entire light rail system.
-The diagrams also seem to indicate a crossover between 5th Street and 6th Street, which is valuable for routing trains where there are blockages at some point.
+The diagrams also seem to indicate a crossover between 5th Street and 6th Street, which is valuable for routing trains when there are blockages.

-diagram of proposed H St Bikeway between 6th St and 7th St
+image of H St Bikeway from 6th St to 7th St, proposed

 diagram of proposed H St Bikeway between 6th St and 7th St cross-section